Burn care focuses on the treatment and minimization of burn injuries, often specifically focusing on reconstructive services.

 Burn treatments and services

-Depending on your condition, you may also receive one or more of the following treatments and services:
+Severe burns are considered traumatic wounds, so our burn care services are provided through our wound care program and supported by our Level I Trauma Center and Level I Burn Center.
+Depending on your condition, you may receive one or more of the following treatments and services:

 - Custom garment application